snscaimito/snscaimito.github.com/airtravel/index.markdown

 Learning to fly and operate an aircraft safely is not for everyone but it isn't any more difficult than to drive a powerful car.
 In both cases some understanding of what it entails is required.
 Staying calm and being able to perform controlled action is another important factor to avoid an accident.

 ## Why I stopped flying
 Before 1997 I was renting a [Piper PA-28](http://en.wikipedia.org/wiki/Piper_PA-28) at very favorable terms that fit within my budget as a student.
-It has been a hobby - albeit slightly expensive - but I had to need to travel a lot.
+It has been a hobby - albeit slightly expensive - and I had no need to travel a lot.
 I relocated to a different city and access to the inexpensive PA-28 became difficult.
 As a consequence the expensive hobby became just that and without much need for travel, I eventually dropped it.

 ## Thanks
 A very valuable source of information and insight have been the pilots participating in the conversations at the forum of [Pilot und Flugzeug](http://www.pilotundflugzeug.de) as well at the pan-european forum [EuroGA](http://www.euroga.org).
 In case you might wonder: "GA" stands usually for General Aviation, which is every type of aviation outside the airlines and the military.